jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/productbacklog.md

 As you may notice, the plan editor is probably empty.
 For ease of use of this tutorial.
 Check "Auto-Save" checkbox botton.
-This will enable to save when you edit the plan.
+This will enable to auto-save when you edit the plan.

 > ![Auto Save](../images/trackplan/productbacklog.autosave.png)